 - You can access applications from anywhere, at any time.

 - Some online applications are integrated with the screening report, so you can save yourself the extra step.

 A rental application can give you valuable information about your tenants, so you’ll want to find a way to organize applications so you can easily access them.
-Make sure that you are following local, state, and federal laws regarding Fair Housing in regards to the information that you are asking for and how you’re storing that personal information.
+Make sure that you are following local, state, and federal laws regarding Fair Housing in regards to the information you are asking for and how you’re storing personal information.

 2. Lease or Rental Agreement

 Gone are the days when lease could be settled with a handshake and a verbal agreement.
 A written lease protects you and your tenant from misunderstandings about the terms of tenancy and can be a great tool for discussing expectations and responsibilities.
 Both the landlord and tenant should discuss the details of the lease and sign the document.
 It’s a good idea to have a real estate attorney look over the lease to ensure it complies with federal, state, and local laws.
 Make sure that your lease has policies regarding the following: